Home

 • Find the middle of the length of your cardstock and mark it lightly with the pencil.
 Then find the quarter points of the length of cardstock and mark those lightly with a pencil

-• Next, measure the designer paper to make a square that fits over both 'doors' of your gatefold card.
+• Next, measure the designer series paper to make a square that fits over both 'doors' of your card.
 Cut it out and glue/adhere it down to the entire front of the card, covering up the centre as well.
-Make sure you glue or adhere the edges of the two front sections so that your designer paper will stick down to the folds once they are cut open

-• Once the glue is dry or the designer paper is firmly adhered, take your craft knife or sharp paper scissors and slowly and carefully slit the designer paper down the middle where your card halves join
+• Once the glue is dry or the designer series paper is firmly adhered, take your craft knife or sharp paper scissors and slowly and carefully slit the designer paper down the middle where your card halves join

 • Once you have cut the centre open, trim the edges of the fold carefully so they meet in the middle perfectly